-Fire up those charcoal briquets, because it's almost Friday.
+Fire up those charcoal briquets, because it's finally Friday.
 Memorial Day weekend is around the corner, and it's the start of something a little brighter.

 For RVers, car campers, and #vanlifers, it's a great time to pull ol' Bessie out of the carpark, check for critter damage and liquid propane leaks, clean batteries, run the water and sewer lines, appliances, prime the generator -- then take a nap, because wow, that was a lot.

 From Alaska to Florida, the RV market in the United States is exploding.
-According to national trade group the RV Industry Association, the industry contributes an economic impact of $50 billion, including 290,000 jobs and a record-setting 504,600 RV units shipped in 2017.
+According to the RV Industry Association, a national trade group, the industry contributed an economic impact of $114 billion, including 600,000 jobs, in 2019.

 Reasons for the uptick in RV users abound: Tax deductions, innovations in fuel efficiency and green tech, and lifestyle choices rank highly.
 Families, couples, and individuals can take more trips and do more of the activities that drive them, and they can do them closer to home (with 16,000 campgrounds nationally), for less money.